-Insurance brokers don't often specialize in personal insurance for individuals and families and are, therefore, unlikely to be utilized by most consumers.
+Insurance brokers don't often specialize in property and casualty insurance for individuals and families and are, therefore, unlikely to be utilized by most consumers.
 However, brokers commonly play a major part in selling the following types of insurance:

-- Property and casualty insurance for businesses. - Group health and other employee-benefit plans. - Coverage for special items that isn't sold by typical personal lines insurance carriers (such as insurance for classic cars, art collections or antiques).
+- Property and casualty insurance for businesses. - Individual health, group health and other employee-benefit plans. - Coverage for special items that isn't sold by typical personal lines insurance carriers (such as insurance for classic cars, art collections or antiques).